Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Introduction

-All in all, when used to restore the seriously degraded pose-varied face image, existing methods often have many problems in the output results, such as excessive fantasy, visual artifacts, blurry and unreasonable textures.
-To address this challenging problem, we propose a novel blind face restoration network with the GAN prior~\cite{karras2020stylegan2}, composed of an asymmetric codec and a StyleGAN2 prior network.
-Firstly.
-Since there are few weak texture features in degraded images, we propose a mixed multi-path residual block (MMRB), which mainly adopts a two-branch sparse structure to extract the features of different scales and can achieve spatial interaction and aggregation of shared features through skip connections.
-In this work, we apply MMRB layers to gradually extract weak texture features of input images from shallow to deep.
+To address this challenge, we propose a novel blind face restoration network with the GAN prior, composed of an asymmetric codec and a StyleGAN2 prior network\cite{karras2020stylegan2}.
+Firstly, since there are few weak texture features in degraded images, we propose a mixed multi-path residual block (MMRB), which mainly adopts a two-branch sparse structure to extract the features of different scales and can achieve spatial interaction and aggregation of shared features through skip connections.
+In this work, we apply MMRB layers to gradually extract weak texture features of input images from the shallower to the deeper.

-Secondly.
-To better restore natural and high-quality face images, as shown in Fig.~\ref{fig0:show results}, we adopt the StyleGAN2 model with generative facial prior as the primary generator network and jointly fine-tune the generator with the codec.
-Using facial landmark points of training data, the position coordinates of the local areas are obtained, such as the eyes and mouth.
-We adopt then local facial losses to promote the authenticity of the output facial results during training.
-Finally, we introduce a training strategy of freezing a pre-trained discriminator (FreezeD), which helps our network recover more reasonable and high-fidelity results in complex degraded scenes.
+Secondly, in order to better restore natural and high-quality face images, as shown in Fig.\ref{fig0:show results}, we adopt the StyleGAN2 model with generative facial prior as the primary generator network and jointly fine-tune the generator with the codec.
+Using facial landmark points of training data, the position coordinates of the local areas are obtained and used to crop facial components, such as the eyes and mouth.
+We then adopt local facial loss to promote the authenticity of the output facial results during training.
+Finally, we introduce a training strategy of freezing a pre-trained discriminator (FreezeD)\cite{mo2020FreezedD}, which helps our network recover more reasonable and high-fidelity results in complex degraded scenes.
 In particular, this training strategy helps our model to remain stable during training and speed up the fitting of the generated results to the target distribution.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a well-designed blind face restoration network with generative facial prior, which can promote the quality of face images with complex facial posture and serious degradation.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a well-designed blind face restoration network with generative facial prior, which can promote the quality of face images with complex facial postures and serious degradation.

 \item For the StyleGAN2 prior model, we specially design a novel self-supervised training strategy that freezes a pre-trained discriminator (FreezeD) and jointly fine-tunes the generator with the codec.
 It helps our model recover high-quality face images more realistically and reasonably and maintain stability during training.